 The Staggering Costs of Government Lotteries

 What would you do with two billion dollars?
 All I know is that if I had won the record-setting payout for Powerball in November of last year, there would be a conspicuous run on Skittles and high-end tequila.
 Although the real answer lies in paying a whole lot of taxes, most people suggest that the first thing they would do is quit their jobs.
 But don’t go silent quitting your day job quite yet.
 Powerball is probably not the retirement plan you hope it is.
 No, what the lottery really represents is a tax on the poor, an underhanded way for the wealthy to consign their share of the tax burden onto those who can least afford it.
-And hopefully after reading this, none of you will buy another lottery ticket ever again.
+And hopefully after reading this, none of you will buy another lottery ticket ever again, for more about local betting, we recommend to see this sports betting bill.

 That’s right- before you go hanging your hat on the promise of winning millions or even billions in the lottery, you might want to remember that your odds of doing so are 1 in 292 million.
 You don’t have to be a Harvard mathematician to know them’s aint good, but let’s look at a couple of parallels to put this staggering number into proper perspective.
 We’ve all heard the adage that you are more likely to be struck by lightning than win the lottery, but to be honest, that comparison isn’t even fair, given that your chances of being struck by lightning are 1 in 15,300.
 A closer equivalence would be getting struck by lightning twice, but even that falls far short at 1 in 9 million.
 Odds of being killed in a plane crash?
 1 in 11 million.
 In fact, here is a short list of all the things you have a better chance of happening than winning the lottery: being killed by a shark or grizzly bear, being hit by a meteorite, bowling multiple perfect games (even if you suck at bowling), and being killed by a vending machine.
 I don’t know about you, but I’m not about to stop swimming or buying gum out of a candy dispenser, so why do we keep on purchasing lottery tickets?